-The result for 2018 showed a pre-tax profit of £0.6m which would have been nearer £1.5m but for the ATE premium challenges.
+The result for 2019 showed a pre-tax profit of £0.5m, in line with expectations.
 Furthermore, solvency remains very adequately covered.

-In addition, the Company makes a valuable contribution to other ARAG Group business via reinsurance and branch operations arising from its premium under management that increased from £34.8m to £37.8m
+In addition, the Company makes a valuable contribution to other ARAG Group business via reinsurance and branch operations arising from its premium under management that increased from £37.8m to £40.1m